-The National Immunisation Advisory Committee (NIAC), an independent expert group on immunisation and the Health Information and Quality Authority (HIQA) have both recommended that BCG vaccine does not now need to be given routinely to all babies in Ireland.
+In 2015, the National Immunisation Advisory Committee (NIAC) and the Health Information and Quality Authority (HIQA) both recommended that BCG vaccine does not need to be given to all children in Ireland.

 This guidance on the preparation and administration of BCG and tuberculin has been drawn up following consultation with the Health Protection Surveillance Centre and international evidence and best practice.

 This guidance should be reviewed following the publication of Irish regulations to comply with the 2013 EU Sharps Directive and when sterile plastic straws for drawing up vaccines are available as an alternative to needles.

 - Dr Brenda Corcoran National Immunisation Office

 - Dr Roswitha Junold, Senior Medical Officer, Dublin Mid Leinster

 - Dr Deirdre Forde, Senior Medical Officer, Dublin Mid Leinster